ZedPea/album-log/README.md

 # album-log
-A set of utilities for logging albums listened to, the date listened to, the total unique albums listened to, etc
+Log albums listened to, the date listened to, the total unique albums listened to, etc

 ## Installation